Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 readTime: '7 min read'
 ---

-As a technical founder writing about startup life and ed-tech, I needed a way to keep in touch with my readers.
-One platform that I admire is Substack, and one thing that always stood out for me is how they encourage users to subscribe.
+I always debated between using a blog platform like Medium or Substack and building my own.

+I love the idea of having complete control over the user experience, but I also acknowledge that building a newsletter platform is not an easy task.
+Plus I actually really enjoy the look and feel Substack has.

-In the article's header, on the first screen, the author introduces himself and what his writing is all about, with a subscribe form right below.
+By first showcasingIn the article's header, on the first screen, the authors story and what his writing is all about, with a subscribe form right below.
+You instantly get the value proposition if you are interested in what he writes.

-Then, in case you haven't subscribed yet, while you are reading the article, the page gets darker and darker until the only thing visible is a dialog box, which lets the user subscribe or continue reading.
+Then, in case you haven't subscribed yet, while you are reading the article, the page gets darker and darker until the only thing visible is a Subscribedialog box which slowly animates up from the bottom of the page.
+Very mindful, very demure.

 I loved this feature so much that I tried replicating it as closely as possible using simple database solutions.